 Field of Honour

-Both Brookside and Transcona Cemeteries include a Field of Honour, which provides all Veterans with the same level of recognition – regardless of rank, race, religion or creed – while being commemorated individually.
+Both Brookside and Transcona cemeteries have a Field of Honour that honour all Veterans with the same level of recognition.

-Brookside Cemetery Field of Honour is one of the largest and oldest Military interment sites in Canada.
-Considered Canada's most significantly designed Military Field of Honour, Brookside has more than 10,000 Veterans, Service Members and War Heroes interred alongside each other, with all interments marked by the Military Grey Barrie granite upright monument, mounted on a beam.
+This area is one of the largest and oldest military interment sites in Canada.
+It is Canada's most notable design for a Military Field of Honour.
+There are more than 10,000 Veterans, Service Members and War Heroes interred here.

-The Field of Honour opened in 1915 when The Daughters of the Empire, a charitable organization now known as Imperial Order Daughters of the Empire (IODE), requested the City set aside a section of the cemetery for the interment of Veterans returning from World War I.
+The Field of Honour opened in 1915.
+The Daughters of the Empire requested the City set aside a section of the cemetery.
+They wanted an interment site for Veterans returning from World War I.

-The Brookside Field of Honour is home to the only Commonwealth War Graves Commission 'Stone of Remembrance' in Canada and many other important military monuments.
+Brookside’s Field of Honour is home to the only Commonwealth War Graves Commission 'Stone of Remembrance'.
+It is the only one in all of the Americas.

-The Field of Honour at Transcona Cemetery is the final resting place of more than 300 Veterans and Service Members.
-A memorial cross was unveiled within the Field of Honour in 1987 to commemorate the Veterans interred within the Cemetery.
-In 2020, a Bridge of Remembrance was erected to honour the 119 fallen soldiers who died during WWI and WWII and were buried overseas.
-The bridge connects the older Field of Honour area with the newly expanded area to the west.
+The Bridge of Remembrance was installed in 2020.
+It honours over 119 soldiers who died during WWI and WWII and were buried overseas.
+The bridge connects the older Field of Honour area with the new expanded field to the west.

 Arrange an interment

-To arrange an interment for a Veteran or Service Member in the Field of Honour, please contact us.
-Please note that the Veteran can be accompanied by one cremated remains - those of a spouse, child, sibling, parent, or grandparent.
-In some cases, the full interment may be the spouse of the Veteran, provided the Veteran's cremated remains and the spouse are interred at the same time.
+Contact us to arrange an interment for a Veteran or Service Member in the Field of Honour.
+The Veteran can be accompanied by one cremated remains.
+It can be a spouse, child, sibling, parent, or grandparent.
+In some cases, the full interment may include the spouse of the Veteran if the interment takes place at the same time.

 Was this information helpful?